rvarago/rvarago.github.io/_posts/2020-10-20-type-driven-designing-haskell-filter.md

 Thereby preventing a bug from slipping in.

+> Prefer to turn potential run-time errors into compile-time errors.
+Allow the compiler to give you feedback about your code.

 By following a type-driven design approach, we have used types to express a plan (**what** we want to accomplish), then we implement the program (**how** we want to accomplish) in such a way that the types (plan) must be satisfied.
 The type-checker becomes our assistant and verifies properties along the process for us.

 However, that comes at a cost.
 Arguably, both type-signatures and implementations may have become more complex, and we may have mixed two concerns (predicate + transformation).
 Being pragmatic, in some cases a less precise design *may* serve us just as good.